ronalfy/connect-eo-gf/readme.txt

 Integrate EmailOctopus with Gravity Forms

 == Description ==

+> As of January 15, 2020, there is an <a href="https://docs.gravityforms.com/category/add-ons-gravity-forms/emailoctopus-add-on/">official Gravity Forms EmailOctopus integration</a>.
+Please read <a href="https://www.gravityforms.com/introducing-the-official-emailoctopus-add-on-for-gravity-forms/">the announcement post</a>.
+> This plugin will no longer be updated or supported as of 2020-02-01.
+Please use the official Gravity Forms add-on for EmailOctopus for updates and support.

 This plugin provides an easy way to integrate <a href="https://emailoctopus.com">EmailOctopus</a> with <a href="https://www.gravityforms.com/">Gravity Forms</a>